 “Most people associate traditional Shetland yarns with fuzzy, woolen-spun yarns.
 However, the Shetland Museum and the Shetland Textile Museum have knitted pieces in their collections that are made using yarns spun woolen, worsted, and…” Read more.

-Check back next week and I’ll post some more of my favorite tutorials and spinning posts.
+Check back for more of my favorite tutorials and spinning posts.
 In the meantime, check out Interweave.com or the Spinning Daily Facebook page for new content.